kiwidave72/sketcher/README.md

 # Sketcher

-Sketcher is an experimental **parametric sketching kernel** designed to explore how a modern CAD-style sketch system can be built with:
+Sketcher is an experimental **parametric sketching and solid modelling kernel** designed to explore how a modern CAD-style system can be built with:

-- clean architecture,
+- clean architecture
-- multiple front-ends,
+- multiple front-ends
-- live synchronization,
+- live synchronization
-- and a strong separation between geometry, constraints, and UI.
+- strong separation between **intent**, **derived geometry**, and **UI**

-Sketcher currently focuses on **2D parametric sketching**, but is intentionally structured to grow into:
+Sketcher began as a **2D parametric sketch kernel**, but has now grown to include:

+- closed-profile detection
-- solid modeling,
+- feature-based solid modelling (extrude)
-- mesh generation,
-- and 3D-print slicing pipelines.
+- a document / component / sketch / body hierarchy
+- real-time 3D rendering via Three.js

 This is **not a UI-first project**.
-The sketch kernel is the product.
+The **kernel and object model are the product**.

 ---